pimcore/data-importer/doc/03_Configuration/07_Execution_Configuration.md

 See for example [Crontab Guru](https://crontab.guru/) for possibilities and a generator for generating cron definitions.

-> Make sure `datahub:batch-import:execute-cron` command is setup properly during installation.
+> Make sure `datahub:data-importer:execute-cron` command is setup properly during installation.

 ### Command-based Execution
-It is also possible to imports with executing the `datahub:batch-import:prepare-import` command on the commandline.
+It is also possible to imports with executing the `datahub:data-importer:prepare-import` command on the commandline.